panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ---

 ## 1. The mystery of this
 A lot of time `this` keyword was a mystery for me and many starting JavaScript developers.
-It is a powerful feature, but requires efforts to be understood.
+It is a powerful feature but requires efforts to be understood.

 From a background like *Java*, *PHP* or other *standard* language, [`this`](https://en.wikipedia.org/wiki/This_(computer_programming)) is seen as an instance of the current object in the class method: no more and no less.
-Mostly, it cannot be used outside the method and such simple approach does not create confusion.
+Mostly, it cannot be used outside the method and such a simple approach does not create confusion.

 In JavaScript the situation is different: `this` is the current execution context of a function.
 The language has 4 function invocation types: